 That about wraps up your guide to hiking Zugspitze in one day.
 I hope this has helped you out with planning your climb.
 If you do have any additional questions or comments feel free to write them in below.

-If you enjoy Zugspitze, why not check out some of the other top things to do in Garmisch Partenkirchen during a visit.
+Be sure to also check out some of the other top things to do in Garmisch Partenkirchen during a visit.

-If heading to Garmisch Partenkirchen, you may also want to head into nearby Austria to visit the town of Mayrhofen.
+While visiting Garmisch Partenkirchen, you may also want to head into nearby Austria to visit the town of Mayrhofen.
 There you will find plenty of hiking opportunities including the Olpererhutte Hike and the Ahornspitze Hike.

 Have fun out there and safe travels!